jsiegenthaler/homebridge-samsungtvht/README.md

 * **name**: The displayed name of your device.
 Default is the plugin name.
 Mandatory.

 * **pingCommand**: the ping command to be used to ping the device to determine it's power state.
-For Linux, use "ping -c 1 -w 1" (the default>).
-For Windows, use "ping -n 1 -w 10".
-The ping options used are: Linux: -c 1 = ping once only; -w 1 = wait 1 millisecond before timing out.
-Windows: -w 10 = wait 10 milliseconds before timing out.
+For Linux, use "ping -c 1 -w 10" (the default>).
+For Windows, use "ping -n 1 -w 20".
+The ping options used are: Linux: -c 1 = ping once only; -w 1 = wait 10 milliseconds before timing out.
+Windows: -w 20 = wait 20 milliseconds before timing out.

 * **pingInterval**: the interval in seconds between each ping.
 Shorter intervals generate more network traffic but show a more responsive tile in the Home app.
 3 seconds is a good balance between traffic and responsiveness.
 Default 3.
 Mandatory.